 - Avian Influenza: Avian influenza (AI) is a highly contagious reportable disease of poultry that is sporadically seen in backyard flocks.
 AI is caused by infection with type A influenza virus, which is a type of orthomyxovirus of the family Orthmyxoviridae.
 Clinical forms of AI range widely from low pathogenic (LPAI) to highly pathogenic (HPAI).
 Clinical signs can vary from a mild infection (chickens show loss of appetite, deceased egg production, mild respiratory disease, and diarrhea) for LPAI to severe respiratory, neurological, and gastrointestinal (GI) signs with HPAI (resulting in high mortality rates).

 - Fowl cholera (FC): Fowl cholera, also referred to as avian pasteurellosis, is a contagious bacterial disease caused by Pasteurella multocida and affects domesticated and wild birds worldwide.
 FC usually appears as an acute, septicemic disease but it can also occur as a chronic disease.
 Mature chickens are more susceptible than young ones, and turkeys are more susceptible than chickens.
 Chickens less than 16 weeks of age generally are quite resistant.

 With severe chronic sinusitis, the accumulation of mucus and pus turns into caseous necrotic debris, which becomes so bulging that the increased pressure causes damage to the nares, nasal conchae, operculum, and nasal cavity of the chicken.
-In addition, with chronic sinusitis, chickens are at an increased risk of developing whats referred to as a 'sunken eye', in which the globe of eye retreats into its socket.
-This gives the appearance of the chicken 'losing it's eye', and usually just involves one eye, but it can occur in both eyes.
+In addition, with chronic sinusitis, chickens are at an increased risk of developing what's referred to as a 'sunken eye', in which the globe of eye retreats into its socket.
+This gives the appearance of the chicken 'losing their eye', and usually just involves one eye, but it can occur in both eyes.